hetalang/heta-specifications/classes.md

 **Parent:** *no*

-This is top class for all Heta components.
-Includes properties for component annotation.
+This is the top class for all Heta components.
+Includes properties for component's annotation.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|